-- Mountain Lakes residents can dispose of leaves and brush at the Borough Recycling Center, with the addition of Sunday hours during spring & fall clean-up months. - Grass clippings are not accepted at the Recycling Center.
-See page 6 for information about GrassCycling. - Use of the facility by commercial landscapers is prohibited.
+- Residents can dispose of leaves and brush at the Borough Recycling Center.
+In addition to regular operating hours, Sunday hours are added during spring and fall clean-up months. - Grass clippings are not accepted at the Recycling Center.
+See below for information about GrassCycling. - Use of the facility by commercial landscapers is prohibited.